JamesLochhead/EfficientSQS/README.md

 The application can be configured by a single `efficient_sqs_config.toml` that is used by both processes.
 All keys are top-level.

+The configuration file can be located in the same directory as the binaries, the directories above, or at `/etc/efficient/sqs/`.

 ```
 port
 ```